 Economics is the study of how people and organizations make decisions, how they interact with each other, and how institutions and policies can be designed to improve people’s lives.
 The ambition of those who study economics is to understand the world around them both as it is and as it ought to be.
 The basic principles of economics are applied to a wide range of social and political challenges that confront us today.
-These include international trade, environmental protection, health care, development, domestic taxes, Federal Reserve policies, labor outsourcing, and the regulation of private business.
+These include international trade, environmental protection, health care, international development, domestic taxes, Federal Reserve policies, labor outsourcing, and the regulation of business.

 The economics curriculum at St. Olaf includes theory, applications, institutional studies, and quantitative analysis.
 Where appropriate, economics courses also pursue historical and ethical concerns.